 While in theory, the right to education is often preached in almost all nations, not enough has been done to realize this for a vast majority of citizens.
 McCowan, T. (2010) makes this observation, “The universal right to education has been enshrined in a range of international rights instruments.
 Yet despite the considerable secondary literature on the subject, there has been little discussion of the notion of education underpinning the right.”

-Education is a right and we must be thankful for.
-The right has to be taken to where it is needed most by the less privileged and the disadvantaged potential talents so that our world can be a better home for all.
-Those in authority in developing nations have an uphill task especially where the education index is low.
-Even the so-called developing nations have a right to reach levels such as those in Scandinavian countries like Sweden, Finland which boast of high educations indices.
-Records show that an average child makes it to university while one low income country like Malawi, an average child struggles to complete secondary education.
+Education is a right and we must be thankful for it.
+The right has to be taken to where it is needed most – to the less privileged and the disadvantaged potential talents so that our world can be a better home for all.
+Those in authority in developing nations have an uphill task, especially where the education index is low.
+Even the so-called developing nations have a right to reach levels such as those in Scandinavian countries like Sweden and Finland, which boast of high educations indices.
+Records show that an average child makes it to university, while in a low-income country like Malawi, an average child struggles to complete secondary education.
 The right to education can be reached by all.